parmentelat/asynciojobs/README.md

 So in a nutshell you would:

 * define a set of `Job` objects,
-* together with their `requires` relationship; that is to say, for each of them, which other jobs need to have completed before this one can be started,
+* together with their `requires` relationship; that is to say, for each of them, which other jobs need to have completed before this one can be triggered,
 * and run this logic through an `Scheduler` object, that will orchestrate the whole scenario.

 Further features allow to